agsb/f2u/docs/Notes.md

     0x40 is IMMEDIATE, 0X20 is COMPILE_ONLY, 0x10 is HIDDEN.
     why ?
 FOr easy translate BODY> and <BODY, NAME>

+- review of all words, tricks about specifics ISA for atmega8 or atmega328

 # 05/11/2022